Google Workspace SSO

 - Navigate to App Launcher -> Add Apps

-- Select the Google App tile for the app you are adding, such as Gmail.
+- Select the Google App tile for the app you are adding.
+This guide will use Gmail as an example.
 If you do not see a tile that matches the desired Google App, select the Google App (Generic) tile and change the Application Name to the name of the app you are setting up

 - Select an existing category or create a new category by using the Manage option.
 The app tile will appear in this category for IDaaS users.

-- Within Google Admin, navigate to Account Settings -> Custom URLs and make a note of the URL for the app you are adding i.e. Gmail.
+- Leave the Add Application window open and open a new tab and log in to Google Admin.
+Navigate to Account Settings -> Custom URLs and make a note of the URL for the app you are adding i.e. Gmail.
 Note that you may have a custom domain set up rather than the default Google URL, which usually takes the format

 - Select the preferred Identity Provider for this app